MoosaSaadat/knights/README.md

 This program infers using propositional rule on the given knowledge base

 ## Description
 In this project, we're required to build knowledge bases that can be used to infer missing information.
-Specifically, **Knights & Knaves** problems are used in the project.
+Specifically, **Knights & Knaves** problems are used in this project.
 Such as, *A* says "I am both a knight and a knave" our program will output that *A* is a *knave*.
 We provide the available information using propositional logics: `OR`, `AND`, `NOT`, `IMPLICATION`, `BICONDITIONAL` in a single knowledge base.
 Then, our program performs **model_checking** algorithm which goes through all the possibilities to find if the given knowledge base entails the conclusion.

 ## Example
 Let's say we have a single piece of information: